bancorprotocol/contracts-v3/packages/v3/migration/README.md

 ```

 `latestMigration`: The timestamp of the latest ran migration.
-`networkState`: Data that is passed to the migration file as initial state.
+`networkState`: Initial migration state.

 ## Migrations

-The `migrations` folder is home for all migrations file.
+The `migrations` folder is home to all migration files.

-A migration file is a typescript file that expose a particular object respecting a strict interface:
+A migration file is a typescript file that exposes a particular object respecting a strict interface:

 ```ts
 export interface Migration {